 I had been working at Sears for about a month, while waiting for my mission call to arrive.
 One Saturday afternoon my mother called me at work and told me that I had received a letter from the US Government.
 I asked her to open it and read it to me.
 The letter started with the word “Greetings.”
 I knew exactly what it was, my draft notice.
 I would be reporting to the Induction Center in Los Angeles two weeks later on September 9, 1969.
 I hung up the phone, walked over to where my boss was standing and told him that I had been drafted.
 I quit work that very minute.

 I called my friend David York, who had just been discharged from the Army.
-We decide to go to the Torrance Strake dance that night.
+We decided to go to the Torrance Strake dance that night.
 In the meantime, David began to tell me all about the Army and serving in Viet Nam.
-At the dance I saw Terry Timberlake, a very pretty girl that I was interested in however she didn’t fill the same way about me.
+At the dance I saw Terry Timberlake, a very pretty girl that I was interested in, however she didn’t feel the same way about me.